 - Work order due dates of when the product can ship

 - Job routings’ setup and operation times

 - A manufacturing plan with the correct parts and quantities

-Shop floor scheduling functionality is available through Epicor’s Advanced Planning and Scheduling (APS) module.
+Shop floor scheduling functionality is available through Epicor Kinetic’s Advanced Planning and Scheduling (APS) module.

 How does it calculate production and delivery time?
-It does so by analyzing key data that managers input when they create the Method of Manufacturing (MOM) in their Epicor ERP system.
+It does so by analyzing critical data managers input when they create the Method of Manufacturing (MOM) in their Epicor Kinetic ERP system.
 Some of these metrics include: